dipika-m/CacooGalleria/README.md

-# cacooApi-spring-oAuth1.a
+# CacooGalleria
-These are the Spring Security OAuth (1a) sample apps
+Spring Security OAuth (1a) application

 This app consumes  external resources (e.g. Cacoo), and the precise external resource it consumes has been chosen to show the use of the relevant protocol.